-- My thoughts: I feel so bad for Yeon Woo and really sympathize with him. 😢 At first, I was surprised that he wouldn’t make use of Yoo Han’s ability, but it also made sense that he wanted to protect himself and not get his hopes up.
-Of course, we wouldn’t have a story if Yeon Woo didn’t change his mind in the end of the episode.
-I’m excited at the prospect of Yeon Woo discovering more of the beautiful colours around him.
+- My thoughts: I feel so bad for Yeon Woo and really sympathize with him. 😢 At first, I was surprised that he wouldn't make use of Yoo Han's ability, but it also made sense that he wanted to protect himself and not get his hopes up.
+Of course, we wouldn't have a story if Yeon Woo didn't change his mind at the end of the episode.
+I'm excited at the prospect of Yeon Woo discovering more of the beautiful colours around him.

 Yoo Han takes Yeon Woo into a dark room and shows him the colour effects from a prism.
 Yeon Woo is amazed by the visuals and wants to see more, but the mood takes a dark turn when Yoo Han refuses to help him.

 Later, Yeon Woo's mind begins to spiral, as he becomes fascinated with a news story of a mono killing his wife in an obsessive fit of rage.

 - Best moment: The sheer joy of Yeon Woo seeing the colours in the prism was so, so precious.
 Something that feels so ordinary to the rest of us is actually remarkable for a colorblind person like Yeon Woo.
 While this scene was shot in a very low-budget way, I think it still managed to convey the message quite well.